 You can find several renowned methodologies in the CRO space.
-Invesp’s Conversion Framework, Widefunnel’s LIFT model, and MarketingExperiments MEC formula are some of the well-known conversion models in the industry.
+Invesp’s Conversion Framework, Widefunnel’s LIFT model, and MarketingExperiments MEC formula are well-known conversion models in the industry.

-3. What type of qualitative research will you conduct on the project?
+3. What type of user research (qualitative research) will you conduct on the project?

-Good conversion optimization requires the firm to conduct some level of qualitative research to understand your customers.
+Good conversion optimization requires the firm to conduct some level of user research to understand your customers.

 CRO qualitative research is a vast and complex field, including: